 Your paternal rights, including the right to withhold consent to an adoption, can be terminated if you are found to be “statutorily unfit” as defined under California Family Law Code.
 This finding must be proved by clear and convincing evidence.
 The grounds for parental unfitness include abandonment, disability due to alcohol or controlled substance, and conviction of a felony.

 The Law Offices of Edward Misleh, APC is a Sacramento law firm, located in Sacramento, California that practices family law and represents clients in Sacramento, California and clients in Northern California with services they need and deserve when addressing adoption.
 Call now our Lawyer Hotline.
-We offer a free consultation to all new clients.
-Affordable rates and payment plans are also available.
-Call now 916-443-1267 for your free consultation.
+Call now 916-443-1267.

 Parents’ rights to custody of their children is subject to a court’s determination that it is the child’s best interest to have the parents raise their children.